 - The pictures and discussion of actual glaciers in Antarctica is helpful to give a greater understanding of ice flow.

 - The lesson and journal are logically organized.

 Technical Details/Ease of Use

-- This lesson is free, easily accessible, and ready for teachers to use.
+- This activity is free, easily accessible, and ready for teachers to use.